You too can beat that stress!

 It’s vital that you and your partner meet your essential emotional needs in balance.
 Making sure that those needs are met is one of the very best ways to manage stress.
 It will maintain and improve both your mental well-being and your relationship and thereby indirectly relieve many of the stresses that are bothering you right now.

 Have a look at my page on the human givens and download my free printable worksheet.
 You’ll discover how you really can make a difference to each other by making the most of your inborn resources.
-Look after yourself, rediscover your inner strengths and feel more stable, calm and happy than you've ever felt before.
+Look after yourself, rediscover your inner strengths and feel more stable, calm and happy than you’ve ever felt before.